graphsense/graphsense-tagpacks/README.md

 2.)
 All tags originate from public sources

 3.)
-All tags provide a dereferencable pointer to their origin
+All tags provide a dereferenceable pointer to their origin

 TagPacks not fulfilling above criteria can be maintained in some private Git repositories.